DiffusionMRITool/dmritool/Documentation/Sphinx/tutorial_qspacesampling.rst

 -------------------------

-`This repository <https://github.com/DiffusionMRITool/dmritool-MultiShellSampling>`__ has some results and codes to reproduce the results showed in the papers [Cheng2014]_ [Cheng2015]_.
+`This repository <https://github.com/DiffusionMRITool/dmritool-MultiShellSampling>`__ has some results and codes to reproduce the results showed in the papers [ChengMICCAI2014]_, [ChengMICCAI2015]_, and [ChengTMI2017]_.
-To run the demos, you need to download matlab codes in dmritool_.
+To run the demos, you need to download matlab codes in DMRITool_.

 ::